thingworx-field-work/TWX-i3X-Connector/README.md

 # TWX-i3X-Connector
 Reusable Thing Template for connecting ThingWorx to any i3X-enabled system.
 Template includes prebuilt services to match i3X specification.

+# Overview
+to be added

+All content is provided as "Releases" and is not directly in the Git Repo.
+Cloning this Git Repo will not provide any content.

 # Disclaimer

 By downloading this software, the user acknowledges that it is unsupported, not reviewed for security purposes, and that the user assumes all risk for running it.